Suzanne Valadon: Personal life

 In 1883, aged 18, Valadon gave birth to a son, Maurice Utrillo.
 Valadon's mother cared for Maurice while she returned to modelling.
 Later, Valadon's friend Miquel Utrillo signed papers recognizing Maurice as his son, although the true paternity was never disclosed.

 In 1893, Valadon began a short-lived affair with composer Erik Satie, moving to a room next to his on the Rue Cortot.
 Satie became obsessed with her, calling her his Biqui, writing impassioned notes about "her whole being, lovely eyes, gentle hands, and tiny feet".
 After six months she left, leaving him devastated.

 Valadon married the stockbroker Paul Mousis in 1895.
 For 13 years, she lived with him in an apartment in Paris and in a house in the outlying region.
 In 1909, Valadon began an affair with the painter André Utter, a 23-year-old friend of her son.
 He became a model for her and appears as Adam in Adam et Eve, which was painted that year.
-She divorced Moussis in 1913.
+She divorced Mousis in 1913.
 Valadon then married Utter in 1914.
 Utter managed her career as well as that of her son.
 Valadon and Utter regularly exhibited work together until the couple divorced in 1934, when Valadon was almost seventy.
-They continued a relationship until her death, nonetheless, and are buried together in the Saint Ouen cemetery in Paris.
+They continued a relationship until her death, nonetheless, and are buried together in the Saint Ouen cemetery near Paris.